 If you want to create cleaner and more precise cuts, I suggest opting for a saw that cuts only on the pull stroke.
 Most pole saws work via this method because it is more practical to cut a high branch with downstrokes.

 To recognize this type of blade, look for teeth that point slightly back toward the handle.

 Comfort is often an overlooked feature of a hand saw.
 All it takes for a person is one time to work with a rough saw to understand how it affects your performance.

 A contoured handle with a rubber grip will protect your palms from the impact of strong push and pull movements.
 A comfy yet firm handle will reduce hand fatigue and let you work for an extended time.
 A non-slip grip like on the Mossy Oak Folding Hand Saw that you can find on Amazon will also protect you from accidental injuries.

 The weight of the hand saw is also important.
-I recommend buying a lightweight pruning saw, like the Tabor Tools TTS32A from Amazon, because it won’t drain your energy when holding it in the air.
+I recommend buying a lightweight pruning saw because it won’t drain your energy when holding it in the air.
 You surely don’t want to wake up with a sore neck and arm the next morning.

-And The Best Saw For Cutting Tree Branches Is…
+And The Best Hand Saw For Cutting Tree Branches Is…

 It is safe to say that there are lots of different pruning saws you can choose from.

 But which one is the best?